rakadityas/container-orchestration-lab/docker-crash-course/04-networking-basics.md

 services:
   api:
     ports:
-      - "8080:8080"        # published to the host — you curl this
+      - "8080:8080"        # open to the host — you can curl this
     networks:
       - backend

   postgres:
-    # no ports: — reachable only from other containers on `backend`
+    # no ports: — only containers on `backend` can reach it
     networks:
       - backend